Time is money. Time lost means money lost. Time wasted means money wasted.

 7. Review and Summarize

-You do not just end a meeting abruptly and leave everyone to recall what has transpired.
+You do not just abruptly end a meeting and leave everyone to recall what has happened.

-Meeting summaries, also known as meeting minutes, are the recorded versions of a meeting, in written form.
-When summarizing a meeting, write down what has been discussed and agreed upon.
+Meeting summaries, also known as meeting minutes, are the recorded versions of a meeting in written form.
+When summarizing a meeting, summarise what has been discussed and agreed upon.